jmcd73/aws-node-nsg/README.md

 ![Example output](img/example_output.png)

-Note in this image the `descriptionPrefix` has been set to SGTAG when the script runs it will look for that in the description so it knows what it can delete and what it should leave untouched
+Note in this image the `descriptionPrefix` has been set to SGEDIT when the script runs it will look for that in the beginning of the description so it knows what it can delete and what it should leave untouched
 ![Example inbound rules](img/aws_inbound_rules.png)

-## What is missing
-Currently it will keep track of rules in the settings.js but if you remove the rule it won't go in and delete that rule.

-Todo: add a function to remove rules that have the descriptionPrefix but no corresponding rule in the settings.js